WebAssembly/binaryen/README.md

      WebAssembly's official text format is primarily a linear instruction list (with s-expression extensions).
 Binaryen can't read the linear style, but it can read a wasm text file if it contains only s-expressions.
+   * Binaryen uses Stack IR to optimize "stacky" code (that can't be represented in structured form).
+   * In rare cases stacky code must be represented in Binaryen IR as well, like popping a value in an exception catch.
+To support that Binaryen IR has `push` and `pop` instructions.
  * Types and unreachable code
    * WebAssembly limits block/if/loop types to none and the concrete value types (i32, i64, f32, f64).
 Binaryen IR has an unreachable type, and it allows